codeofdan/gists-repo/README.md

-# Hello World
+# Gists repo

-Written to support my tutorial/blog post: http://codeofdan.com/2015/08/04/an-object-orientated-look-on-hello-world/
+This repository is home to all the source files to gists written in posts for [codeofdan.com](http://codeofdan.com)

-Simple Hello World application using object-orientated principles which will either print a greeting to the user via stdout.
+Writing code in this repo makes it easier to develop and test in an IDE.
+Individual files are then uploaded as a separate gist once they are completed.
+Each "project" should only be one file so they can be easily run and compiled.

 ## Usage

-From the root directory of the hello-world repository, run the following commands:
+Each class should be compilable by itself, for example to compile the, "Hello World" example you would do the following:

     $ cd src/main/java/
-    $ javac hello/HelloWorld.java
+    $ javac com/codeofdan/hello/HelloWorld.java

 The source has now been compiled and you can run it as so:

-    $ java hello.HelloWorld
+    $ java com.codeofdan.hello.HelloWorld
     Hello World!

 An argument can be added to customise the greeting:

-    $ java hello.HelloWorld Dan
+    $ java com.codeofdan.hello.HelloWorld Dan
     Hello Dan!